 Managed Trusted Internet Protocol Services (MTIPS): Services under GSA's Enterprise Infrastructure Solutions (EIS) contract vehicle that provide TIC solutions to government clients as a managed security service.
-It is of note that the EIS contract is replacing the GSA Networx contract vehicle that is set to close out by Fiscal Year (FY) 2023.
+It is of note that the EIS contract is replacing the GSA Networx contract vehicle that is set to expire in Fiscal Year (FY) 2023.